laboratory glassware

 Marcel van Duin received his PhD from the Erasmus University in Rotterdam after which he started his scientific career in pharmaceutical research at Organon in Oss, The Netherlands, where he worked on immunological approaches to fertility control as well as the discovery of novel targets for the development of new methods for female and male fertility control.
 In 2001, he moved to Organon Research in Newhouse, Scotland, to become the Head of Target Discovery in cardiovascular and neuroscience therapeutic programs.
 In early 2003, he returned to the Netherlands to accept the position of Head of Pharmacology at Organon.
 In this position, he was responsible for all pharmacological research in the areas of reproductive biology, oncology, and immunology, the in vitro ADME and early toxicology group, as well as the animal research facilities.
 Following Organon’s acquisition by Schering-Plough in 2007, he joined the Research Leadership Team of Schering-Plough as VP and Therapeutic Area Head Women’s Health.
 In Oss, the Netherlands, he became the head of the Women’s Health department with research programs in male and female contraception, infertility, endometriosis, and menopausal symptoms.
 Following the merger with Merck in 2009, he was appointed as VP and Worldwide Discovery Head for the Women’s Health and Endocrine franchise with responsibility for the global discovery activities in this therapeutic area.

 In 2012 he joined Ferring Pharmaceuticals with leadership responsibilities as VP and Therapeutic Area Head for Research in Reproductive Medicine and Maternal Health and external alliances.
-In May 2021 he transitioned to Organon and currently serves as Head of External Innovation and Emerging Science.
+He served as Head of External Innovation and Emerging Science at Organon from 2021-2024, and in June 2024 transitioned to Heranova Lifesciences, where he currently serves as their Chief Scientific Officer.

 Lindsey Vansandt, DVM, PhD